Coffee and Weight Loss: The Guide to Using Coffee as a Fat Loss Strategy

 Ways Coffee Can Support Your Weight Loss Journey

 As mentioned before, coffee (due to its caffeine content) can affect your weight.
-It can do this by appetite suppression and by burning calories while your body is at rest.
+It can do this by suppressing appetite and burning calories while your body is resting.

-- Coffee doesn't technically suppress your appetite, but it does end up working out that way.
+- Coffee doesn't technically suppress your appetite, but it works out that way.

 - Coffee is a stimulant, which allows you to focus easier.
 When your brain is engaged and focused on a task, you notice hunger significantly less.

-- As with any stimulant, there are issues with becoming resistant to the drug, so you'll need stronger doses to get the same result.
-It's important to monitor your caffeine intake and take periods of time as "caffeine fasts" to reset your tolerance.
+- As with any stimulant, there are issues with becoming resistant to the drug, so you'll need more substantial doses to get the same result.
+It's essential to monitor your caffeine intake and take periods as "caffeine fasts" to reset your tolerance.

 Coffee already has an impressive list of health benefits, including antioxidants and nutrients that highly benefit the human body.
-When you need to focus and shake off some of that sleepiness, be sure to reach for that cup of coffee.
-Maybe try a little decaf and organic coffee, easy on the sugar and creamer, or maybe even none at all, if you want to enjoy the full benefits coffee, has to offer.
+When you need to focus and shake off some of that sleepiness, reach for that cup of coffee.

-Decaf coffee is the king of reducing hunger and suppressing your appetite due to its protein known as “PYY”.
+Decaf coffee reduces hunger and suppresses your appetite due to its protein called "PYY."
 This protein helps to reduce your desire to eat.
-The sharpened focus due to caffeine intake may also have a little something to do with that suppressed appetite.
+The sharpened focus due to caffeine intake may also have something to do with that suppressed appetite.

 Increase Base Metabolic Rate

 Coffee is known to increase your energy, which in return can sharpen your focus.
-Because of this increase in energy, thermogenesis takes place causing your body to generate heat and energy from digesting food, thus burning calories.
+Because of this power increase, thermogenesis occurs, causing your body to generate heat and energy from digesting food, thus burning calories.

 May Increase Base Metabolic Rate

-- While it's not a certainty, studies have suggested that drinking coffee can raise your metabolic rate.
+- While it's not sure, studies have suggested that drinking coffee can raise your metabolic rate.

-- When compared to a placebo, caffeine increased energy expenditure by almost 150 kcal!
+- Compared to a placebo, caffeine increased energy expenditure by almost 150 kcal!
 That's the equivalent of walking for 35 minutes at 3.5MPH.
 That's a significant increase.